brucemack/microlink/README.md

 Is it possible to run a full EchoLink&reg; station on a $4 microcontroller?
 I'm not completely sure, but let's find out.
 The goal of this project is to create the smallest, cheapest possible way to put a radio onto the EchoLink network.
-Are you new to EchoLink&reg;?
+Are you new to EchoLink?
 Please [see the official website](https://www.echolink.org/) for complete information.

 There are much easier ways to get onto EchoLink.
 The MicroLink project is only